Battle of Peachtree Creek: Battle

-The Confederate attack was finally mounted at around four o’clock in the afternoon.
+The Confederate attack was finally mounted at around four o'clock in the afternoon.
 On the Confederate right, Hardee's men ran into fierce opposition and were unable to make much headway, with the Southerners suffering heavy losses.
 The failure of the attack was largely due to faulty execution and a lack of pre-battle reconnaissance.

 On the Confederate left, Stewart's attack was more successful.
 Two Union brigades were forced to retreat, and most of the 33rd New Jersey Infantry Regiment (along with its battle flag) were captured by the Rebels, as was a 4-gun Union artillery battery.
 Union forces counterattacked and after a bloody struggle, successfully blunted the Confederate offensive.
 Artillery helped stop the Confederate attack on Thomas' left flank.

 A few hours into the battle, Hardee was preparing to send in his reserve, the division of General Patrick Cleburne, which he hoped would get the attack moving again and allow him to break through the Union lines.
 An urgent message from Hood, however, forced him to cancel the attack and dispatch Cleburne to reinforce Cheatham, who was being threatened by a Union attack and in need of reinforcements.

-The Union lines had bent but not broken under the weight of the Confederate attack, and by the end of the day the Rebels had failed to break through anywhere along the line.
+The Union lines had bent but not broken under the weight of the Confederate attack, and by the end of the day the rebels had failed to break through anywhere along the line.
 Hood withdrew into defenses of Atlanta the following day, 21 July.
-Estimated casualties were 4,250 in total: 1,750 on the Union side, including McPherson, and at least 2,500 on the Confederate.
+Estimated casualties were 4,250 in total: 1,750 on the Union side and at least 2,500 on the Confederate.